Home Loan Application NZ: What Banks Look At

 • Regular allowances or bonuses (depending on consistency)

-Spending and Everyday Expenses
+Spending and Financial Commitments

 Your everyday spending helps the bank understand how much money you realistically have left each month after your bills.